akashpandya/CO2_Emissions_Analysis/README.md

 The project was built using SQL for data cleaning and analysis, and Tableau for dashboard development and visualization.

 ---
+## Business Question

+How have global CO₂ emissions evolved over time, and which sectors and countries contribute the most to global emissions?
+---

 ## Key Insights

+• Energy production is the largest contributor to global CO₂ emissions.

-• Developed countries historically produced the largest CO₂ emissions, but developing nations show faster growth in recent decades.
+• Developing countries show the fastest growth in emissions in recent decades.

-• The energy production sector contributes the largest share of emissions compared to transportation, industry, and residential sectors.

-• Countries such as China, the USA, and India dominate global emissions due to industrialization and population size.
+• China, the United States, and India dominate total emissions due to industrialization and population size.

 ## Tools Used